Hallou-Abdellah/Hallou-Abdellah/README.md

 ### Hi there 👋

-I'm **HALLOU Abdellah**, I'm an **Artificial Intelligence and Computer Engineering student** 💻.
-I am passionate about digital and new technologies, Currently, I'm a **Data and Machine Learning Engineer**.

 AI & CS student, enthusiastic about Data Science, AI, Machine Learning, NLP, problem-solving skills, and leadership.
 I am passionate about digital and new technologies, Currently, I'm a **Data and Machine Learning Engineer**.